joelparkerhenderson/versioning/README.md

 Versioning software can be challenging.
 There's terminology to learn and many tradeoffs.

+### Do this first

-If you're new to versionong, we recommend these steps to start:
+If you're new to versionong, or just want to know what to do first, we recommend these steps:

 1. Use semantic versioning.